 We call this analysis paralysis.
 We seek more and more clarity and not action. .One of my favorite poems Archaic Torso of Apollo describes in detail a headless statue.
 We can still imagine the head and arms, how intense this statue once was.
 Then we’re hit with one last detail: “You must change your life.”
 You know everything you need to act.
 Seek to balance seeking information with real creation.
 Small action leads to clarity.

 Ask yourself: What’s the next action?
 Then do it.
 Make “Next Action” lists, not to do lists.
 David Allen describes next actions in detail in his book Getting Things Done.
-I have a Getting Things Done cheat sheet.
+(To help you remember, print out my Getting Things Done cheat sheet.)
 This kind of list is specific verbs, places, and things.
 Avoid even broad goals like “Draw comics”.
 Instead try “Drawing in my sketchbook every day.”
 “Pencil a single comic panel every night”.
 Take action!

 What can I do about this situation?